DataBiosphere/data-platforms/DCP-RFC-Guide.md

 ### Response

 <a name="6"></a>

 ## [Draft 6: KC7 Initial Products (Crosscut Metadata Model, Stage 1 Metadata Instance, and Exchange Format)](#6) [doc](https://docs.google.com/document/d/1Qf5L4PNBb7zN9H7yqJpTfZCOGO6CfqzyB2V7FpFBqPw/edit?usp=sharing)

 ### Summary

+This document arrives as a Design Principle, which has more entailments than informational.
+From https://github.com/dcppc/internal/tree/master/RFC/#design-principle , it means that this RFC can be accepted or rejected as a "new feature or implementation" as a part of the Commons.

+It describes three parts, which are the Crosscut Metadata Model, Stage 1 Metadata Instance, and Exchange Format.

+DATS is presented as a metadata model useful for describing datasets by capturing their metadata in a specific JSON schema.
+Links to examples are provided.

+The Stage 1 Metadata Instance describes a metadata resource for a few Commons datasets.
+Some of the metadata across these datasets will be harmonized by the KC7 group.

+The Exchange Format section addresses BDBags and minids.
+BDBags format is used for archivally storing named data with its checksums. minid is used to identify a dataset or its elements.

 ### Response

+For a document to arrive as a design principle, this lacks a great deal of the rigor and specification needed.
+The RFC process provides for a way to arrive at consensus around Design Principles, but this is offered as something further evaluated.
+DATS as a metadata format makes opinionated decisions and can be interpreted in a variety of ways.

+The actual problems of presenting useful metadata indexing, querying, and metadata harmonization are not provided by the offered designs.
+Bagit as a specification is not evaluated against other standards, including JSON serialization.

+#### Make RFC type Informational

+To demonstrate that viable possible alternatives were evaluated, this RFC should be made informational.
+This will help make sure KC7 arrives at solutions based on technical merit.

+#### Metadata Instance

+A centralized metadata instance may be useful for bootstrapping the Commons, but it implies a centralization of services that goes against the spirit of a Commons.
+Our aim is to provide interfaces and applications that can communicate with other Full Stacks to reason about datasets.
+A centralized metadata instance implies the presence of controlled access data (which is addressed briefly in the document).

+This appears more like a Full Stack describing its metadata ingestion methods than a Key Capability providing a utility to the community.
+If it is necessary to create a centralized metadata service to bootstrap the Commons, we might encourage that it isn't maintained in the future.

+#### Centralization and minids

+A Commons infrastructure is made up of many decoupled services.
+A centralized identifier registration service seems out of the scope of a Data Commons itself, individual Commons entrants may use a centralized metadata registry like minid/EZID, however, this is impractical for a variety of reasons that we address by using Data GUIDs.

+These solutions are not exclusive, however, we suggest that KC7 first collects more information and then later put forward a design principle for the Commons that does not promote a decentralized and federated exchange of data (as opposed to centralization).

+Minids are already addressed in the informational DRAFT-3 document as one of the ways items may be identified in the Commons.
+If minids are in this document as a design principle, then we have assumed that a solution should be a part of the Commons before Full Stack entrants have been able to respond to the Informational work from KC2.

+#### Bagit, BDBags

+As internet services have built up, files are rarely transferred between services.
+Instead of receiving a file, your Web browser interprets data models describe in JSON, XML, RDF, etc. and interacts with services to exchange the metadata.
+Bagit, as is stated in the document, grew up around archival Use Cases.
+Making this step away from representing files using files is precisely what enabled the proliferation of cloud object stores.
+You can reason about data using a simple HTTP interface.

+To adopt the incidental complexity of using files means the Bagit tooling must present some feature over a more modern, lightweight approach.
+It is unclear whether a BDBag could itself be entirely represented in a DATS and whether JSON parsing a DATS for a key would carry out the same functions as the bdbag tooling, calling into question the technical merit of the approach.

+Commons Entrants should work to automate the exchange of metadata between them.
+We would suggest a service-oriented as opposed to a file-oriented approach.